lamestation/packthing/packthing/target/README.md

 ### `make()` and `finish()`

-These functions are called by `packman`.
+These functions are called by `packthing`.

 ### The icons() function